Weekly figures from West Sussex County Council

 From the 24th March, all enclosed spaces in MSDC’s parks were closed.
 This included playgrounds, sports courts and pitches, outdoor gyms.
 The pavilion at John Pears is closed.

 The tennis courts at John Pears were reopened on the 13th May.
-Bookings and payments must be made online through Mid Sussex District Council’s website, and Government and LTA advice must be followed when playing.
-Click here for the link.
+Bookings and payments must be made online through Mid Sussex District Council’s new tennis booking platform, and Government and LTA advice must be followed when playing.

 fees are £6.55 full rate, £3.30 junior rate